Fever Medicine in Japan: How to Keep Your Temperature in Check

 • 第1類 = pharmacist must explain; 第2類 / 指定第2類 = self-selection allowed.

 Never split adult tablets.
 Look for 「小児用」 powders or syrups such as Bufferin Kids Syrup.
-Dosage is weight-based—check the chart on the side panel.
+Dosage is weight-based, so make sure to check the chart on the side panel.

 4. Buying After Hours or Online